zerjioang/ddns-cloudflare/README.md

 ## Goal

-It updates your device (raspberr pi, beaglebone, linux, container, vm, etc) IP address on a Dynamic DNS provider like Cloudflare so that you can forget about device IP and use it a DNS name.
+It updates your device (raspberru pi, beaglebone, linux, container, vm, etc) IP address on a Dynamic DNS provider like Cloudflare so that you can forget about device IP and use it a DNS name.

 ## Requirements

-* A owned DNS.
 * A Cloudflare account.
+* A owned domain name registered in Cloudflare.
 * A Token created using Cloudflare dashboard to allow this application to edit your DNS Zone info.

 ## Usage